Glossary of Wood Words

 Rough-sawn: Boards—typically hardwoods—cut to thickness, and sometimes width, during the initial milling process.
 This leaves telltale rough, splintery surfaces on all sides.
 Does not include planing or reripping.

 S - Z

 S3S: An abbreviation for "surfaced on three sides".
-Here, boards get planed on both faces, and then straight-line ripped on one edge, shown right.
+Here, boards get planed on both faces, and then straight-line ripped on one edge, shown below.
 Most hardwood sells as S3S or S2S.